Mortgage When the Borrower Dies

 Key takeaways

-What happens to a mortgage when someone dies?
+What happens to your mortgage when you die?

 Typically, your state will take care of resolving your debts before any assets are passed on to family members and other loved ones.
 However, the process works a bit differently with mortgage debts.
 Put simply, unless you took out your mortgage loan with a co-borrower, there is no law that says anyone has to take over the mortgage payments and pay off the loan.